gohls/full-stack-assessment/README.md

 ### When You're Finished ###

 You should have been doing your work on a local development branch, as instructed above in the "How do I get set up?" section.
 Once you have completed the exercise, if you have not done so already, please publish your branch with `git push -u origin <yourbranchname>`.
-Then submit a Pull Request from your branch to our master branch and send us an email, letting us know you are all set.
+Then submit a Pull Request from your branch (in your forked repo) to our master branch (in the repo you forked from) and send us an email, letting us know you are all set.
 We'll reach out and review your work with you.
 We're looking forward to it!

 ### Need to Reach Out? ###
 Feel free to reach out to us if you need anything!